wiiu-env/ModpackLoaderModule/README.md

 [![CI-Release](https://github.com/wiiu-env/ModpackLoaderModule/actions/workflows/ci.yml/badge.svg)](https://github.com/wiiu-env/ModpackLoaderModule/actions/workflows/ci.yml)

-This is a WIP and not finalized.
+This is a WIP and not finalised.
 Nothing is documented, nothing is decided, not everything is fully implemented or even fully tested.
-If you need to ask what this is how or to use it this is (currently) nothing for your.
-Use at your own risk.
-See `modpacks/example` for an example modpack.
+If you need to ask what this is (or how to use it) this is (currently) nothing for you.
+Use it at your own risk.
+See `modpacks/example` for a sample modpack.

 ## Usage